 More Tour Info

-We’ve been fortunate to work with our local water taxi partner, Weather Permitting, for over 15 years.
-Their captains are the most experienced in Seward, and their main vessel, the Weather or Knot, comfortably fits up to 18 guests.
-The Weather or Knot was designed with passenger comfort in mind.
-Its catamaran hull provides a balanced, smooth ride and is perfect for coastal Alaska.
-Sit in the heated cabin, or lounge on the covered back deck’s bench.
+We’ve been fortunate to work with our local water taxi partner, Weather Permitting, for over 20 years!
+Their captains are the most experienced in Seward, and their vessels are all landing crafts that have been purpose-built for wildlife viewing and kayaking tours.
+Their vessels comfortably fit between 18 and 24 guests.
+Their double-catamaran hulls provide a balanced, smooth ride and are perfect for coastal Alaska.
+Sit inside the heated cabin, or lounge on the covered back deck’s bench.

-Weather Permitting operates three other water taxi vessels as well, which offers us flexibility and back up options, should a vessel need maintenance or have schedule conflicts.
+Weather Permitting operates a total of three water taxi vessels, which offers us flexibility and back up options, should a vessel need maintenance or have schedule conflicts.
 No other water taxi company in Seward has this level of infrastructure or flexibility when it comes to vessels available.
-We are incredibly grateful to be working with this experienced, professional water taxi!
+We are incredibly grateful to be working with this experienced, professional water taxi.

 - Wildlife Boat Tour